-Hebrew Colors Part 2: Linguistic Evolution Posted by Ayana on Oct 24, 2016 in Vocabulary
+Hebrew Colors Part 2: Linguistic Evolution Posted by Ayana on Oct 24, 2016 in Uncategorized

 In 1969 the anthropologist Brent Berlin and the linguist Paul Kay published an interesting book: Basic Color Terms: Their Universality and Evolution (1969).
 Their research in the field of color terminology has been highly influential in anthropology and linguistics.
 They checked how many basic color terms for each language are universal, and concluded that the number of basic color terms in the world’s languages are limited to around 11 universal basic color terms.